 Island: Taha'a

-La Pirogue Api:
+La Pirogue Api

 Opened in 2016 on a small private island a 20-minute boat ride off Taha’a’s eastern coast, La Pirogue Api is a boutique hotel that specializes in providing guests with an intimate and authentic Polynesian experience that is hard to find at Tahiti’s larger results.
 The property consists of four beach suites — yes, only four; book early! — each featuring air-conditioning, a private jacuzzi and access to the crystal clear ocean.
 There is also an open-air restaurant on-premise, which serves meals prepared from freshly caught fish and local ingredients by an all Polynesian staff.